-It is anticipated that the majority of athletes with mild to moderate COVID 19-infection will fully recover with little need for enhanced respiratory assessment.
-In some cases, however, athletes may report a persistent cough and dyspnoea following infection, especially in the context of undertaking vigorous exercise.
-It is anticipated that in the majority of these cases, symptoms will fully resolve in the 4-week period following infection and that the recovery process should be progressive (15).
-Accordingly, any deterioration or deviation from a pattern of daily improvement and recovery or the development of new symptoms (e.g. new productive cough, chest pain or worsening dyspnoea) should prompt immediate re-appraisal with a temporary cessation of the RTP, until an immediate clinical work-up has been completed.
+It is anticipated that the majority of athletes with mild to moderate COVID-19infection will fully recover with little need for enhanced respiratory assessment.
+Many athletes are, however, reporting a persistent cough and dyspnoea following infection, especially in the context of vigorous exercise.
+It is anticipated that in the majority of these cases, symptoms will fully resolve in the 4-week period following infection and that recovery should be progressive (15).
+Accordingly, any deterioration or deviation from a pattern of daily improvement and recovery or the development of new symptoms (e.g. new productive cough, chest pain or worsening dyspnoea) should prompt immediate re-appraisal with a temporary cessation of the RTP programme, until clinical work-up has been completed.
+This evaluation should begin with a chest X-ray, D-Dimer, and pulmonary function testing to check for new or worsening pneumonia, pulmonary embolism, or post-inflammatory bronchoconstriction.
 Due to the potential overlap of cardiovascular and pulmonary symptoms, athletes with persistent cardiorespiratory symptoms should also undergo a comprehensive cardiac evaluation as previously outlined.

 In individuals hospitalised with COVID-19-related respiratory illness, the presence of radiographic pneumonic change will be ubiquitous.
 Emerging data also indicates that moderate to severe disease is associated with a high prevalence of thrombotic events and as such it is likely that the potential sequela of COVID-19 pneumonic illness predominantly impacts the pulmonary-vascular interface (16).
-This has implications for selection of the best tests to assess any post COVID-19 respiratory limitation (see below), but also highlights the importance of SEM clinicians being aware that any post COVID-19 breathlessness ± chest pain may be arising due to serious pulmonary vascular pathology such as pulmonary embolism.
+This has implications for selection of the best tests to assess any post COVID-19 respiratory limitation , but also highlights the importance of sports and exercise medicine clinicians being aware that any post COVID-19 breathlessness, and/or chest pain may be arising due to serious pulmonary vascular pathology such as pulmonary embolism.
 Overall, we recommend that any athletic individual that has been hospitalised with a radiologically-confirmed COVID-19 pneumonia and breathlessness undergoes specialist respiratory review prior to RTP and this process is likely to involve the need for (i) planned repeat imaging (ii) baseline physiological measures (including consideration of gas transfer measurement +/- lung volumes) and (iii) the possible need for cardiopulmonary exercise testing with measurement of oxygen saturation in selected cases with ongoing dyspnoea on exertion.

 Chronic post-COVID-19 respiratory symptoms may include: breathlessness on exertion, new onset or persistence of a post-COVID cough, and wheeze and/or chest tightness which may or may not be related to exertion.
 In athletic populations, there is a high prevalence of background airways disease, with studies consistently showing that approximately one in four endurance athletes has evidence of airway dysfunction (e.g. asthma ± exercise-induced bronchoconstriction) and in many cases, this remains undetected and is only identified at screening assessment (17,18).
 Thus, a contribution from underdiagnosed or undertreated airways disease that has been exacerbated by COVID-19 infection should not be overlooked.
-Likewise, it is conceivable, although speculative at this point, that COVID-19 infection could provoke new onset asthma like symptoms (which may also include exercise-induced laryngeal obstruction).
+We speculate at this point that COVID-19 infection could provoke new onset asthma-like symptoms (which may also include exercise-induced laryngeal obstruction).
 Where applicable, it is vital that athletes are encouraged to strongly adhere to their routinely prescribed respiratory medication and clinicians should review inhaler technique and appropriate use of spacing devices.
-In cases of suspected airways disease, assessment with spirometry ± bronchodilator challenge ± bronchoprovocation testing and assessment of airway inflammation (e.g. with exhaled nitric oxide [FeNO]) is recommended (19).
-In order to optimise respiratory care, it is also important that a total airway assessment is undertaken, such that allied respiratory issues are considered, e.g. management of hay fever and allergies and any undertreated reflux (20).
+In cases of suspected airways disease, assessment with spirometry +/-bronchodilator challenge +/- bronchoprovocation testing and assessment of airway inflammation (e.g. with exhaled nitric oxide [FeNO]) is recommended (19).
+In order to optimise respiratory care, it is also important that allied respiratory issues are considered, e.g. management of hay fever and allergies and any undertreated reflux (20).
 If under-recognised and undertreated, then these factors may also contribute to ongoing exercise cough (21).